AlexJReid/blog/content/posts/druid-cdc/index.md

 > _user with key 42 updated! here's the old version and here's the new version_.

 ## Magic Druid events
-A CDC event contains the time, type of event (insert, modify, delete) and importantly both the old and new _images_ of the item being changed.
+A change event contains the time, type of database operation (insert, modify, delete) and importantly both the old and new _images_ of the item being changed.
-With a little bit of processing, these events can be transformed into form that is tailored for Druid.
+With a little bit of processing, these events can tailored for Druid.

 Two additional fields need to be computed, **retraction** and **count**.

 ### Retraction
 A new record is an **addition** so `retraction: false`.

-A modification to an existing record is both a retraction of previously asserted record as well as an assertion of the new, replacement record from that point in time onwards.
-Two events would be stored in Druid: one with the old values with `retraction: true` and one with the new values and `retraction: false`.
+A modification to an existing record is both a **retraction** of previously asserted record as well as an **addition** of the new, replacement record from that point in time onwards.
+Two events would be stored in Druid: one with the **old** values with `retraction: true` and one with the **new** values and `retraction: false`.
 Both events would take their event time from the change event.

 A retraction only needs to be emitted if a known dimension has changed.
+Other changes can be disregarded.
 This can be deduced by comparing the dimension values in both the old and new images.
 In JavaScript this might look like this:

 ```javascript
 // Names of the dimensions to look up